 Smooth Artist Interviews

-How did this new album and overall concept for it come about, and what are your ultimate goals with it?
+How did this new album and overall concept for it come about?

 Outside of your musical career, what else in your life gets you excited and fulfilled?

 A couple of years ago my daughters inspired me to launch a new podcast called Art Insiders New York.
 The theme of the podcast is New York with a focus on behind-the-scenes conversations with fascinating people who are making an impact in the world of art, design and architecture.
 It is really meant to be for the art outsiders, for them to gain knowledge and inspiration from these interviews, and have a richer overall art experience

 My ambition with ENDLESSLY was to add more soul influences into the music.
 Historically, we tend to move along a spectrum that is caught between the pop and jazz genres and I wanted to add that layer of dynamism to this album.

 In this respect, Gordon’s contribution has been of incredible value.
 In addition, I have always been attracted to world music like Buddha Bar, I actually visited their head office in Paris once and had the opportunity to chat with the producers, very interesting, especially the method they applied to choose songs for their compilations.

 I find this type of music to be very inspiring as a songwriter, so now I am writing melodies and lyrics based on pre-existing chill beats.
 A new and exciting experience for me.